Guide to finding a job for over 60s

 The key to getting a job in your 60s is showing prospective employers how your strengths will be useful to the role.
 Dig deeper than just your previous jobs – think about what you’ve done outside of work and how your acquired skills could be used in employment.

-Be selective about what you include and try to keep the whole document to two pages or less – its always a good idea to highlight relevant experience in detail and list the non-relevant ones underneath.
+Be selective about what you include and try to keep the whole document to two pages or fewer – it’s always a good idea to highlight relevant experience in detail and list the non-relevant ones underneath.

 Create an effective cover letter